agenium-scale/boost.simd/doc/main.md

 Another disadvantage of using raw intrinsics is the fact that compiler support varies greatly between vendor, operating system and architecture.
 For example, an SSE code which performs as expected on Linux may suffer from performance degradation, bugs or compiler warnings when compiled on Windows and vice-versa.
-The goal of **bSIMD** is to abstract all of these disadvantages, leaving the user with one API, regardless of architecture, compiler or operating system.
+The goal of **Boost.SIMD** is to abstract all of these disadvantages, leaving the user with one API, regardless of architecture, compiler or operating system.
-All known compiler bugs are also managed by **bSIMD** to ensure the quick and efficient development of high performance portable software.
+All known compiler bugs are also managed by **Boost.SIMD** to ensure the quick and efficient development of high performance portable software.

 For example, take the function to add two vectors.
-It may be written using **bSIMD** as follows:
+It may be written using **Boost.SIMD** as follows:

 @snippet addvector.cpp bs-simd-loop